MayerMarvin/SPT5-gene-regulation-pausing/README.md

 ## Authors and acknowledgment
-This repository was developed as part of the SPT5-iLEXY project, which was initially conceptualized and led by **Niklas Engel** and **Mattia Forneris**.
+This repository was developed as part of the SPT5-iLEXY project.

+**Mattia Forneris** was responsible for the development of the foundational analysis pipelines and pre-processing steps, which served as the basis for the subsequent work.

-**Marvin Mayer** was responsible for the complete implementation, optimization, and documentation of all analysis pipelines, including the integration of parameter settings, workflow modularization, and reproducibility across experiments.
+**Marvin Mayer** was responsible for the full-scale implementation, parameter optimization, and comprehensive documentation of the analysis workflows.
+He carried out the data analysis and visualizations used in the figures, with input from **Niklas Engel**.
+He created this GitHub repository to ensure the project's accessibility and reproducibility.

 We thank all members of the Furlong Lab for helpful discussions and support throughout the project.